MarcDrexler/3Commas.BulkEditor/README.md

 ## Technical description

 The implementation is based on .Net Framework.
 I will probably upgrade to .NET 5 in November.
+Then it will also run on Linux & macOS.

 Implementation is build upon the AdvancedDataGridView and 3Commas.Net library.
 Thanks for the brilliant work!